ausgerechnet/spheroscope/library/guidelines.md

   - speculations
   - premise sufficient
   - often in combination with p5
+  - basically any implication where there is a reason (not necessarily given) why truth of the antecedent is causing and not just correlating with truth of the consequent
 # pattern 13
 - notes:
   - refers to named points in time (e.g. during "WWII"